MaGi5ter/Forum/README.md

 Creating Posts -- DONE

-Voting on Posts by users
+Voting on Posts by users -- DONE

 Comments on posts - DONE